Inside the Star

 Even in a star, some choices were taboo.

-Inward is… unnecessary, the long-lit replied gently, as if speaking to a faulty instrument.
+Inward is… unnecessary, the long lit replied gently, as if speaking to a faulty instrument.
 Inward is where fusion ends and pressure begins.
 Inward is where patterns break.
 Inward is where you can do no good.

 No good.
-The long-lit didn't mean morality.
+The long lit didn't mean morality.
 It meant karma.

 The star folk were nearly perfect by the universe's accounting, not because they were saints, but because survival here was easy.
 They did not need to consume living things.
 They did not need to hurt each other to eat.
 Energy poured through them like a constant inheritance.
 Their lives drifted toward karmic cleanliness the way dust drifts toward still water.

-ZiggyBoot felt the irony bite: he'd been punished, in the Office, for consequences he hadn't intended.
+Ziggaboot felt the irony bite: he'd been punished, in the Office, for consequences he hadn't intended.
 Here, in a body designed for generosity, he could climb back toward the top with barely any effort.

 And that, suddenly, felt like another kind of cruelty.